vg2012/portfolio/README.md

-# Spring MVC and Hibernate template application
+# Portfolio Management System

-This is a template for a web application that uses Spring MVC and Hibernate.
-The sample code is a simple CRUD page that manipulates records for a single model object.
+This is a application to maintan the stock Portfolio

 ## Running the application locally